srl-labs/containerlab/docs/manual/vrnetlab.md

 [^1]: see [this example lab](../lab-examples/vr-sros.md) with a license path provided in the topology definition file
 [^2]: pros and cons of different datapaths were examined [here](https://netdevops.me/2021/transparently-redirecting-packets/frames-between-interfaces/)
+[^3]: to install a certain version of containerlab, use the [instructions](../install.md) from installation doc.
+[^4]: to have a guaranteed compatibility checkout to the mentined tag and build the images.